sevagh/headbang.py/docs/index.md

 ![percussive_transient_enhanced](percussive_transient_enhanced.png)

-The parameters for the transient enhancer can be modified, but similar to HPSS, not likely to change your results drastically:
+The parameters for the transient enhancer can be modified, but are not likely to change your results drastically (similar to HPSS):
 * `fast_attack_ms=1`
 * `slow_attack_ms=15`
 * `release_ms=20`